 (f) Remote sensing for sustainable development.

-(g) Environmental biodegradation, pollution and its impact on biosphere and its prevention.
+(g) Environmental biodegradation, pollution, and its impact on the biosphere and its prevention.

-(a) Behaviour: Sensory filtering, reponsive-ness, sign stimuli, learning and memory, instinct, habituation, conditioning, imprinting.
+(a) Behaviour: Sensory filtering, responsiveness, sign stimuli, learning and memory, instinct, habituation, conditioning, imprinting.

-(d) Methods of studying animal behaviour including sexual conflict, selfishness, kinship and altruism.
+(d) Methods of studying animal behavior including sexual conflict, selfishness, kinship, and altruism.

 4. Economic Zoology: